szwybranski/ball/README.md

 ./mypygame
 ```

 This will bootstrap and run the game.
-It should work on Windows, macOS and Linux (including [Raspbian][raspian]).
+It should work on Windows, macOS and Linux (including [Raspbian][raspbian]).

 ## Licence